EMG-MU/WAPPAC_docs/docs/comp_overview/dissemination.md

-# Competition dissemination platform
+# Dissemination platform

-The WAPPAC competition results will be **announced** and **disseminated** through a dedicated session at an international conference.
+The WAPPAC competition results will be **announced** and **disseminated** through a **dedicated session** at an **international conference**.
 The highest ranking competitors will submit conference papers describing their entries and control strategy development and present at the special session.
 The WAPPAC development team at COER will present an overall paper outlining the simulation platform, competition organisation, submission evaluation, and (most importantly!) the competition results ( :tada: )!!

 Potential host conferences include:
-- International Conference on Ocean, Offshore and Arctic Engneering (OMAE), June 2027
+- International Conference on Ocean, Offshore and Arctic Engineering (OMAE), June 2027
 - International Society of Offshore and Polar Engineers, June 2027
 - ECC (European Control Conference), June 2027
 - IEEE Conference on Control Technology and Applications (CCTA), August 2027